 Gramm-Leach-Bliley Student Financial Information Security Program

 This document outlines the University of Kansas, Lawrence, program to protect critical information and data and to comply with Federal Law on student financial information.
 The goal of this document is to define the University's Gramm Leach Bliley (GLB) Student Financial Information Security Program, to provide an outline to assure ongoing compliance with federal regulations related to the Program and to enhance the University’s ability to respond to likely future privacy and security regulations.
-While not limited to the following, these offices are known to be affected: Student Financial Aid, the Comptroller’s Office, the Office of the University Registrar, and the Information Technology (IT) Security Office.
+While not limited to the following, these offices are known to be affected: Student Financial Aid, Financial Services, the Office of the University Registrar, and the Information Technology (IT) Security Office.
 The Chief of Staff in the Office of the Chief Information Officer coordinates the program.
 The University IT Security Policy and the Student Records Policy supplement this document.
 This document is based on the security program created by The Catholic University of America.

 The Financial Services Modernization Act of 1999 (also known as Gramm Leach Bliley (GLB) 15 U.S.C. §6801